Tintic, Sioux Mine and Mill

 Sioux Mine

-In May 1892, the Sioux Consolidated Mining company was making plans to erect a cyanide reduction plant on the Provo Bench.
+The Sioux Consolidated Mining company was making plans to erect a cyanide reduction plant on the Provo Bench.
 The company had negotiated for a favorable rate with the Rio Grande Western railroad form the company mine at Eureka.
 (Provo Daily Enquirer, May 17, 1892)

 December 27, 1894

-Franklin Farrell was shown in late December 1894 as, "Franklin Farrell, the multi-millionaire of Ansonia, Connecticut," when he and George H. Robinson paid $75,000 for 80,000 of the 100,000 total shares of the Sioux Consolidated Mining ans Milling company group of mines.
+Franklin Farrell was shown in late December 1894 as, "Franklin Farrell, the multi-millionaire of Ansonia, Connecticut," when he and George H. Robinson paid $75,000 for 80,000 of the 100,000 total shares of the Sioux Consolidated Mining & Milling company group of mines.
 The purchase gave Farrell's group 80 percent ownership of the company.
 Franklin Farrell was the new president, and George H. Robinson the new general manager.
 The Utah group of mines, supposed a "twin" of the Sioux property, was originally to be part of the deal, but several minority shareholders held out for a better percentage and purchase of the Utah group was dropped.
 The sale contract stipulated that within six months, the new owners would put up a 20-stamp mill.
 (Salt Lake Herald, December 27, 1894, "today")

 (Farrell was also the president of the successful Parrot Mining and Smelting company, located in Butte, Montana.
 He also had extensive plantation interests in Cuba and in the Southern states. -- Salt Lake Herald, December 28, 1894)